 ad litem shall weigh the child's wishes according to the child's competence and maturity.
 Consistent with the law governing attorney-client privilege, the lawyer-guardian

-ad litem shall inform the court as to the child's wishes and preferences.
+ad litem shall inform the court of the child's wishes and preferences.

-(j) To monitor the implementation of case plans and court orders, and determine whether services the court ordered for the child or the child's family are being provided in a timely manner and are accomplishing their purpose.
+(j) To monitor the implementation of case plans and court orders and to determine whether services the court ordered for the child or the child's family are being provided in a timely manner and are accomplishing their purpose.
 The lawyer-guardian

 ad litem shall inform the court if the services are not being provided in a timely manner, if the family fails to take advantage of the services, or if the services are not accomplishing their intended purpose.

 (k) Consistent with the rules of professional responsibility, to identify common interests among the parties and, to the extent possible, promote a cooperative resolution of the matter through consultation with the child's parent, foster care provider, guardian